 To turn planar mode on and off, click the Force Planar toggle button in the Tool Options window for the selected drawing tool. see Polygons, rectangles, circles.
 You can also press (t).
 The planar icon displays when the option is on in your scene.

-When drawing footprints on the terrain using the default mode, all vertices are placed onto the terrain.
-For non-planar terrains, this usually results in footprints that aren't horizontal and often not planar.
-However, in many cases planar footprints are needed.
+When drawing shapes with the planar option off, vertices and edges are placed directly onto the terrain, such as with building footprints.
+For nonplanar terrains, this usually results in footprints that aren't horizontal and are often nonplanar.
+However, in many cases planar footprints are required.

-Drawing on terrain can be challenging as the relation of cursor position, terrain, and drawing plane isn't always clear.
-In order to illustrate this relation, an orange vertical line is displayed that connects the cursor position on the drawing plane with the point on the terrain that is vertically above or below.
+Drawing on terrain can be challenging, as the relation of pointer position, terrain, and drawing plane isn't always clear.
+To illustrate this relation, an orange vertical line is displayed that connects the cursor position on the drawing plane with the point on the terrain that is vertically above or below.
 This is especially helpful when tracing features from satellite imagery while in the 3D view.